Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Notes

 \subsection{Limitations}

 While we have evaluated our algorithm on a range of datasets and models, we have necessarily left many important settings untested.
-Thus, even though we expect our method to generalise well to other settings, we should recognise that it has likely not yet been tested in those settings.
-In particular, the learning rate selection strategy used by K-FAC and our work assumes the optimisation space is approximately convex and quadratic, which will not generally be true of machine learning problems --- this motivates our use of damping to defend against particularly ill-posed updates.
+Thus, even though we hope our evaluation approach generalises well to other settings, we should recognise that it has not yet been tested in those settings.
+In particular, the learning rate selection strategy used by K-FAC and AdamQLR assumes the optimisation space is approximately convex and quadratic, which will not generally be true of machine learning problems --- this motivates our use of damping to defend against particularly ill-posed updates.
 With sufficient damping, we effectively define a `trust region' beyond which the surface can be non-quadratic without harming our method.
 Further, since Adam is known not to perform well in certain (poorly-understood) circumstances \citep{balles_dissecting_2018}, we might expect AdamQLR to have difficulty with the same class of problems.